arthurfsvieira/branch-studies/README.md

 But befeore we finish the merge, a conflict appears, so we have to resolve that.

 Comparing the code (content and design), we opted by design one and finally merge into the main branch.

+Next Steps:
+- Learn about how to contribute and make PR;